 Taking care of Korat cats

-Korat cat health
+Korat cat health problems

 Its pure pedigree and long history have helped the Korat become a hardy breed, with few health problems.

 One genetic disease known to affect Korat cats is Gangliosidosis, also known as lysosomal storage disease.
 The problem affects the nervous system and can affect how the cat walks and sometimes results in involuntary sideways movement of the eyes.
 Cats with the disease typically do not live beyond their first birthday.

 A test was developed to identify carriers and the disease is thought to have been eradicated in Korats.
 Check the test has been carried out before you adopt a Korat.

-The life expectancy of Korats is about 15 years but some have been known to live into their early 20s.
+The life expectancy of Korats is about 15 years but some have been known to live into their early 20s